lincolnmroth/lincolnmroth/README.md

 ### Hi there 👋

-I'm Lincoln,

 I'm Lincoln, a engineer interested in all things making/hacking, especially anything robotics related.
-I'm currently a Firmware Engineer at [Second Order Effects](https://soeffects.com/), where I've done work for clients in many different industries including green energy (fusion!), satellites, medical devices, and rockets.
+I'm currently a Firmware Engineer at [Second Order Effects](https://soeffects.com/), where I've done work for client's in many different industries including green energy (fusion!), satellites, medical devices, and rockets.

 I've previously worked for ASML as a mechantronics intern and [CircuitPython](https://github.com/adafruit/CircuitPython) through the MLH Fellowship.